TreLynnnn/things-to-do-app/README.md

 # Optimizations

-# To further improve the user interface, future plans for this app include refining the design using the TailwindCSS framework.
+# To further improve the user interface, plans for this app include refining the design using the TailwindCSS framework.
 The goal is to create a more engaging and visually appealing experience for users, with an emphasis on usability and accessibility.
 The addition of animations and transitions will also provide a smoother and more enjoyable user experience.

 # Lessons Learned

-# Throughout the development of this app, I learned the importance of mobile-first design and responsive web design.
+# Throughout the development of this app, I'm learning the importance of mobile-first design and responsive web design.
 I also gained experience in using TailwindCSS for styling and the power of using high-quality images to enhance the user experience.
 Finally, I learned the importance of implementing optimizations to improve app performance and user experience.